kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Clean Artifact Build and Developer Iteration Are Different Products
+## Clean Artifact Build and Developer Iteration Are Different Products { #clean-artifact-build-and }

 There is another subtle problem with treating clean builds as development speed: an artifact build often does more than the developer needs during a local edit-test cycle.